Texas Court Records

 - Stalking

-An order of nondisclosure does not mean the records cease to exist, it only prohibits the criminal record from public view.
-Criminal justice agencies, licensing agencies and government agencies still have access to view the records.
+Note: An order of nondisclosure does not mean the records cease to exist; it only prohibits the criminal record from public view.
+Criminal justice agencies, licensing agencies, and government agencies still have access to view the records.

 What are misdemeanors in Texas?

-- Class A Misdemeanors: These are the most serious of all misdemeanors.
-The punishments for Class A misdemeanors is not more than 1 year in the county jail where the crimes are committed with or without a fine of not more than $4,000.
-Examples of misdemeanor crimes are staking without bodily injury to the victim and theft of property with a value not less than $500 but not up to $1,500.
+Class A Misdemeanors: These are considered the most serious of all misdemeanors.
+Class A misdemeanors carry up to one year imprisonment in a county jail or may require fine payments up to $4,000.
+Examples of such misdemeanors include stalking without bodily injury to the victim and theft of property valued between $500 and $1,500.

 What are some examples of misdemeanors in Texas?